eth0net/AnimalHemogen/README.md

 - Use animals as an alternative source of hemogen packs
 - Animal hemogen is less effective than human hemogen
 - Added support for bloodfeeding directly from animals
-- Ideoligion precept for animal hemogen bloodfeeders
+- Extra bloodfeeder precept for Ideology DLC (if present)

 ## Future Plans

 - Add traits for pawn-specific bloodfeeding preferences
 - Hazy plans on more expansive hemogen system

+## Recommended Mods

+- TastyHemo - Eat hemogen packs for food
+- Hemofungus - Produce hemogen from fungus

 ## Existing Saves